Instant Pot Newbie Guide

 create enough steam pressure.
 If this happens, all you can do is either use the Sauté mode, or the Slow

 Cooker mode to finish your meal.
+This web site discusses the many problems that can Prevent your

 Failure to pressurize can also happen if you have something in the pot that has stuck or burned to the